-FIELD DESCRIPTION Name This displays the system name of your Prestige.
+FIELD DESCRIPTION Name Displays the system name of your Prestige.
 This information can be changed in Menu 1 - General Setup .
-Routing This refers to the routing protocol used.
-ZyNOS F/W Version This refers to the ZyNOS (ZyXEL Network Operating System) system firmware version.
+Routing Refers to the routing protocol used.
+ZyNOS F/W Version Refers to the ZyNOS (ZyXEL Network Operating System) system firmware version.
 ZyNOS is a registered trademark of ZyXEL Communications Corporation.
-ADSL Chipset Vendor This displays the vendor of the ADSL chipset and DSL version.
+ADSL Chipset Vendor Displays the vendor of the ADSL chipset and DSL version.
 Standard This refers to the operational protocol the Prestige and the DSLAM (Digital Subscriber Line Access Multiplexer) are using.
-LAN Ethernet Address This refers to the Ethernet MAC (Media Access Control) of your Prestige.
-USB Host Address This refers to the USB MAC (Media Access Control) of your Prestige.
+LAN Ethernet Address Refers to the Ethernet MAC (Media Access Control) of your Prestige.
 IP Address This is the IP address of the Prestige in dotted decimal notation.
 IP Mask This shows the subnet mask of the Prestige.
 DHCP This field shows the DHCP setting (None, Relay or Server) of the Prestige.

-18.3.2 Console Port Speed
+24.2.2 Console Port Speed